adidas/js-linter-configs/README.md

 ### Contributing

-Check out the [CONTRIBUTING.md](CONTRIBUTING.md) to know how to contribute to this project.
+Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file to know how to contribute to this project.

 ### ESLint Peer Dependencies